PatrickJWalsh/Telecom-Capital-Budgeting/README.md

   - (Prior to this, the budget was managed centrally (national team), and targets did not exist at the market (local) levels, so local decision makers had a lack of accountability around operational decisions and their financial trade-offs)

-•	Compare Current project plan with alternative scenarios to identify savings opportunities
+- Compare Current project plan with alternative scenarios to identify savings opportunities

-  o	Varied build / decommission schedule o	Different tower configurations o	Vendor Selection (lease and backhaul)
+  - Varied build / decommission schedule
+  -	Different tower configurations
+  -	Vendor Selection (lease and backhaul)

 •	Define business requirements and UX Design for full-scale solution through Proof of Concept o	Historical Cost Coverage including ~10 cost areas within the network